-VOD services that use the hybrid model infuse monetization elements from all 3 major revenue models.
+VOD services that use the hybrid model infuse monetization elements from all three major revenue models.
 For example, a platform can adopt an AVOD model, with ads placed throughout various stages of the content, while offering an option for users to pay a premium to bypass all ads with an SVOD model.

-According to a Juniper research paper, the hybrid revenue monetization model would reach 273 million users by 2025.
+According to a Juniper research paper, the hybrid revenue monetization model will reach 273 million users by 2025.
 Several OTT services are starting to adopt this revenue model.
-NBCUniversal’s streaming arm, Peacock, is one of them.
-Peacock offers three tiers of service, Peacock Free, which offers premium content with targeted user advertising, Peacock Premium, which provides the complete collection of content with advertising and Peacock Premium Plus, which provides the complete collection without the ads.
+NBCUniversal's streaming arm, Peacock, is one of them.
+Peacock offers three tiers of service, Peacock Free, which offers premium content with targeted user advertising, Peacock Premium, which provides the complete collection of content with advertising and Peacock Premium Plus, which provides a complete collection without the ads.

-Just like the 3 main VOD revenue models, the hybrid model comes with its pros and cons.
-This model, especially when including AVOD, allows quicker user acquisition (in the case of YouTube), providing them with a “try before you buy” experience of the platform’s content.
-It’s a win-win situation for all.
+Just like the three main VOD revenue models, the hybrid model comes with its pros and cons.
+This model, especially when including AVOD, allows quicker user acquisition (in the case of YouTube), providing them with a "try before you buy" experience of the platform's content.
+It's a win-win situation for all.
 Advertisers can reach a vast audience, while users enjoy a spectrum of content.
 The OTT streaming services platform, in return, gets to earn from both the advertisers and subscribers.
 On the flip side, as this model is a mixture of revenue-earning streams, it can be tough to maximize its earnings from each stream.
-For example, in a cash-tight economic climate of 2021, many may be content to put up with the ads and not upgrade in order to save money.
+For example, in the cash-tight economic climate of 2021, many may be content to put up with the ads and not upgrade to save money.

 Should You be Using a Single or Hybrid Revenue Model?